Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Request-Then-Access Protocol

 \textbf{\underline{Request Phase}}: This is a contention-based random access phase for the sensors to send update requests.
 In the request phase, the AP first broadcasts a synchronization frame at the beginning of a round to synchronize the time of different sensors.
 We omit the duration of the synchronization frame in the calculation of AoI because it is much shorter than the duration of a round.
 After that, there are $k$ request slots for the sensors to send a request frame.
 Specifically, in each round, a sensor transmits a request frame with probability $\pi$.
 As in FSA, if a sensor has a request frame to send, it randomly chooses one of the $k$ request slots with equal probabilities (i.e., probability $1/k$ for each request slot).

 Fig. \ref{fig:rta_protocol} shows an example where four sensors send request frames in the request phase.
-Specifically, sensor 1 and sensor 2 choose the same request slot, and their simultaneous request frames cause a collision.
+Specifically, sensor 1 and sensor 2 choose the same request slot and their simultaneous request frames cause a collision.
 The AP successfully receives the request frames from the remaining two sensors (sensor $u$ and sensor $N$), so they are admitted to the subsequent access phase.
 We use ${T_r}$ to denote the duration of a request frame.
 In summary, the purpose of the request phase is to let the sensors contend for the channel.
-The successfully contended users establish a connection with the AP for sending data packets in the subsequent access phase.
+Successfully contended users establish a connection with the AP for sending data packets in the subsequent access phase.

 \textbf{\underline{Access Phase}}: This is the update packet transmission phase for the sensors that contend successfully in the request phase.
-At the beginning of the access phase, the AP sends a polling frame to notify the successful sensors to enter the access phase.
+Initially, the AP sends a polling frame to notify the successful sensors to enter the access phase.
 The polling frame includes identifying the sensors and their order of sending update packets in the subsequent TDMA superframe.
-When calculating the AoI, we also omit the duration of the polling frame because it is short compared with the duration of a round.
+When calculating the AoI, we also omit the duration of the polling frame because it is short compared with a round.

-For simplicity, this paper assumes that the order in which update packets are sent in the TDMA superframe is random.
-Let $M$ be a random variable representing the number of sensors entering the access phase, and ${D_M}$ denote the time slot index of a particular sensor sending its update packet, given that $M$ sensors are allowed to enter the access phase.
+For simplicity, we assume the order in which update packets are sent in the TDMA superframe is random.
+Let $M$ represent the number of sensors entering the access phase, and ${D_M}$ denote the time slot index of a particular sensor sending its update packet, given that $M$ sensors are allowed to enter the access phase.
 Then the PMF of ${D_M}$ is

-In Fig. \ref{fig:rta_protocol}, two sensors, sensor $u$ and sensor $N$, are allowed to enter the access phase, so the access phase (i.e., the TDMA superframe) consists of two access slots.
-Each sensor has a probability of $\frac{1}{2}$ to send in the first access slot (i.e., $M=2$).
+In Fig. \ref{fig:rta_protocol}, sensor $u$ and sensor $N$ are allowed to enter the access phase, so the access phase (i.e., the TDMA superframe) consists of two access slots.
+Each sensor has a probability of $1/2$ to send in the first access slot (i.e., $M=2$).
 In this example, sensor $u$ samples and sends a new update packet first, followed by sensor $N$.
-After both sensors send their update packets, the current round ends, and a new round begins.
+After both sensors send their update packets, the current round ends, and a new round.